ircdocs/modern-irc/index.md

 Most IRC servers limit lines to 512 bytes in length, including the trailing `CR-LF` characters.
 Implementations which include message tags allow an additional 512 bytes for the tags section of a message, including the leading `'@'` and trailing space character.
 There is no provision for continuation message lines.

 The proposed [`LINELEN`](#linelen-token) `RPL_ISUPPORT` token lets a server specify the maximum allowed length of IRC lines, comprising of both the tags section and the rest of the message.
-However, this token is only used in an experimental server right now.
+However, use of this token is not widespread and is only used in an experimental server right now.

 ### Wire format in 'pseudo' ABNF